Teaching your child at home

 - Be suited to your child's age, ability, aptitude and personality

-- Be responsive to your child’s individual needs, taking account of the areas of learning that your child is interested in
+- Be responsive to your child’s individual needs and take account of the areas of learning that interest your child

 - Ensure that your child's personal potential is enhanced and not suppressed

-- Address the immediate and future needs of the child, in the context of the cultural, economic and social environment
+- Address the immediate and future needs of your child in the context of the cultural, economic and social environment

 - Provide a reasonably balanced range of learning experiences, so that no one aspect of your child’s learning is emphasised to the exclusion of others